-

 Return to Top

-The benefits of cause and effect topics for speeches or
+The benefits of cause-and-effect topics for speeches or

 essays

-It's because cause and effect assignments will help you:
+It's because cause-and-effect assignments will help you:

-subject – to go beyond the superficial, to be curious, to ask why
+- learn to dive deeper into a subject – to go beyond the superficial, to be curious, to ask why rather than be satisfied with an initial, sometimes overly simple, explanation

-a problem rather than be overwhelmed by it and not know where to
+- learn to systematically analyze the causes of the problem you're looking at, rather than be overwhelmed by it and not know the best way or where to start

-connections to see how things work, or don’t work, together
+- learn to make and test connections to see the different ways things work, or don’t work, together

 Return to Top

-Crooked cause and effect thinking
+Crooked cause-and-effect thinking

 Because a cause comes before an event, we might be tempted to think a particular cause is the reason the event occurs.
 It may seem logical.
 But that is an assumption, one that is not always either trustworthy or the full story!